Police-Data-Accessibility-Project/pdap.io/content/pages/1-index.md

 type: "page"
 template: "page"
 hero:
-  title: The importance of being informed
+  title: A source of truth for police data
-  message: The Police Data Accessibility Project aggregates and consolidates open source law enforcement activity data to provide the public and policymakers with digestible records.
+  message: There are about 18,000 police organizations, and each has a unique way to data public.
+This means that, effectively, the data is not public.
+We can make it public by consolidating it.
   background: ../assets/img/heroback.png
   image: ../assets/img/pdap_logo_final.svg
   links: